 For best results, perform two or more rounds so each participant can take turns in both roles.
 It is also advisable to do the activity in an appropriate and convenient setting.

-With this, the representatives will feel more comfortable and not put on the spot.
+With this, the representatives will feel more comfortable and not be put on the spot.

 Two participants will play the role of the salesperson and the niche customer.
-This is the scenario for this roleplay: A customer walks into the store and goes straight to the sales representative.
+This is the scenario for this customer service exercises role-playing: A customer walks into the store and goes straight to the sales representative.

-The customer takes interest in the best laptop for gaming, with at least an i7 Intel Core.
-As the two converse, the customer reveals that he is an IT consultant and is an expert in all computing devices.
+The customer takes an interest in the best laptop for gaming, with at least an i7 Intel Core.
+As the two converse, the customer reveals that he is an IT consultant and expert in all computing devices.

-This is also a great opportunity to brainstorm and test everyone’s knowledge of the product to make sure that the information they’ll use is up-to-date.
+This is also an excellent opportunity to brainstorm and test everyone’s knowledge of the product to ensure that the information they’ll use is up-to-date.

 The window-shopping customer or the option seeker is probably the most common type of customer that sales representatives encounter.
-In this role play, one will act as the salesperson and the other will be the window-shopping customer.
+One will act as the salesperson in this role play, and the other will be the window-shopping customer.

 The customer will insist that they’re “only browsing,” and it’s up to the salesperson to give enough information and encouragement to convince the customer to buy their product.